rcarrata/istio-files/docs/mtls.md

 We can see that the curl from the curl pod failed with exit code 56.

 This is because preference is now requiring encrypted communication over mutual TLS (STRICT) via a Peer Authentication Istio object, but the curl pod (which is outside the mesh) is not attempting to use mutual TLS.

-## D. Best Practices with mTLS and Service Mesh

-TO BE FINISHED